-Many examinees experience anxiety prior and during an exam.
-Exam anxiety is normal.
+Many examinees experience anxiety prior and during an examination.
+This is normal.
 Exam anxiety does not lead to a test accommodation or compassionate appeal.
 Anxiety must be a diagnosed disorder to warrant accommodation or a compassionate appeal.